If the idea of Synthetic Competence felt abstract, this page removes abstraction.

 This page exists because a growing number of people appear fluent, competent, and articulate—while quietly losing the ability to generate, contain, and resolve thought without scaffolding.

-If Page 49 documented the illusion of mastery, this page tests whether anything is left underneath it.
+If The Illusion of Mastery documented on False Positives, this page tests whether anything is left underneath it.

 What follows are diagnostic provocations, not advice.